 Xdebug is a powerful tool primarily used for debugging PHP code.
 It provides developers with a way to step through their code, analyze variable values, and track the execution of scripts in real time.
 Xdebug integrates with various Integrated Development Environments (IDEs) to enhance the debugging process, making it easier to identify and resolve issues within your code.

-Allows stopping the execution of PHP code at any point and inspecting the state of the application, similar to debugging in other programming languages.
-It also enhances error messages with detailed information on what functions were called, from where, with what parameters, and the file and line numbers involved.
+It also allows you to stop the execution of PHP code at any point and inspecting the state of the application, similar to debugging in other programming languages, as well as enhancing error messages with detailed information on what functions were called, from where, with what parameters, and the file and line numbers involved.

 When you execute ddev start in your terminal within the project directory, several actions take place.
 Most important one is that DDEV utilizes the settings defined in your config.yaml file to start up Docker containers.
 Each container is a separate environment configured specifically for aspects of your WordPress setup—such as the web server, PHP processor, and database.